 So I get out and kneel behind the car and – what do you know? – there it is, thank heavens, a live rear axle with a differential in the middle of it.
 Hold on: a newly launched car with a live rear axle?
 Well, that would explain the ride quality, I suppose.

-Most of the Ignis isn’t quite as old-school as its back axle.
-This is otherwise a modern compact crossover, on a new platform called the Suzuki Next 100 (not very catchy, fellas), which first underpinned the fairly ordinary new Baleno.
+Most of the Suzuki Ignis Allgrip isn’t quite as old-school as its back axle.
+This is otherwise a modern compact crossover, on a new platform called the Suzuki Next 100 (not very catchy, fellas), which first underpinned the fairly ordinary new Suzuki Baleno.
 The Ignis is a rather more distinctive-looking thing, what with its hints of Vitara (the clamshell bonnet) and Whizzkid (the rear-quarter louvres).
 I rather like the way its jib is cut.